Tree Services in Braintree, MA by Brockton Tree Service

 We use precision rigging and sectional dismantling techniques, allowing us to work safely in confined spaces.
 Our team plans every cut and lift to avoid damage to fences, pools, sidewalks, and power lines.
 This meticulous approach combined with crane and bucket truck use helps us complete complex removals efficiently while protecting your property.

 We provide a complete cleanup guarantee, removing branches, wood chips, sawdust, and debris after every job.
-Stump grinding is performed to a minimum depth of 6-12 inches below ground level for proper site restoration.
-If requested, we can leave logs on-site for firewood or personal use.
-Otherwise, all wood waste is hauled away and responsibly disposed of or recycled.
+Standard stump grinding goes 4 to 6 inches below ground level, enough for most lawn and landscaping needs.
+When the area is being replanted or prepared for construction, we grind deeper, up to 12 inches, since a shallower grind can leave enough root material to resprout.
+If requested, we can leave logs on-site for firewood or personal use, otherwise all wood waste is hauled away and responsibly disposed of or recycled.